flyteorg/flyte/rsts/concepts/admin.rst

 Putting It All Together
 -----------------------

-If you wish to query specific executions that were launched using a specific launch plan for a workflow with specific attributes, it would look similar to:
+If you wish to query specific executions that were launched using a specific launch plan for a workflow with specific attributes, you coul something like:

 ::